natepeteyellow/Disease-Leaf-Detection/README.md

 # Disease-Leaf-Detection

+<b> Update: This project is forked from the final project repository submitted at the conclusion of OR 610: Deep Learning and Predictive Analytics, Fall 2019 at George Mason University.
+I will be cleaning up and re-running the code.</b>

 This repo was created to store our project files from the <a href="https://www.kaggle.com/xabdallahali/plantvillage-dataset"> Kaggle "PlantVillage" dataset </a>.
 The dataset contains three types of folders:

 1. color